 • Courses can be completed as part of your bachelor’s degree or at any institution (online or in-person).

-• Courses must be approved with a grade of B or better.
+• Courses must be approved with a grade of B- or better (effective for students applying to the Fall 2025 term).

 • You are not required to complete these courses by the time you apply, but they must be completed by the time the applied coursework for the program begins in the fall.